gbv/beaconspec/beacon.md

 # Meta fields

-A BEACON dump MAY be annotated with a set of meta fields.
+A BEACON dump SHOULD be annotated with a set of meta fields.
 Each meta field is identified by its name, build of lowercase letters `a-z`.
 Valid fields are listed in the following.
 Additional meta fields, not defined in this specification SHOULD be ignored.
 All meta field values MUST be normalized